simeon-petrov-5/softuni-vuejs-january-2021/workshop-03-router-resources/Readme.md

  8. If you don't have a created admin user you will be prompt to do it now
  9. Select Node and later then v3.6
  10. Copy the link and replace the <placeholders> with your data
- 11. Set the link as an .env variable called `MONGO_CONNECTION` in each project
+ 11. Set the link as an .env variable called `MONGO_CONNECTION` in each project (API & DataSeeder)

     mongodb+srv://<username>:<password>@cluster0.7gwia.mongodb.net/<cluster-name>?retryWrites=true&w=majority